 The doctor was very thorough and did an extensive blood check.
-After that, she announced that I have an autoimmune disease, Hashimoto’s thyroiditis.
+After that, she announced that I had an autoimmune disease, Hashimoto’s thyroiditis.
 Also, she explained that I have to take thyroid hormone meds for the rest of my life.

 Just imagine how shocked I was!
-I never went to that doctor again being angry about her verdict.
+I never went to that doctor again, being angry about her verdict.

 What is Hashimoto’s Thyroiditis

 But as I learned later, this doctor actually did a brilliant job.
 This is because Hashimoto’s is very difficult to diagnose, and often, doctors do not perform a specific test.

 Hashimoto’s is an autoimmune disease of the thyroid gland.
 Meaning that my immune system was attacking and destroying my thyroid, causing a lack of thyroid hormones, i.e., hypothyroidism.